alfarom256/MinifilterResearch/Write-up.md

 With ALL of that out of the way, I then had a decent understanding of what I had to do to overwrite the callbacks I was testing.:

-1. Somehow find the frame
+1. Find the target frame describing the minifilter
 2. Find all the volumes in the frame
 3. For every volume in the frame, find the `_CALLBACK_CTRL` object
 4. Inside every `_CALLBACK_CTRL` object, index into it's list of  `_CALLBACK_NODE` lists with `MajorFunction+22` as the index